-However, I was having trouble getting to sleep and as I tossed and turned, I began to hear the sounds of people talking down the hall.
+However, I was having trouble getting to sleep, and as I tossed and turned, I began to hear the sounds of people talking down the hall.
 It was odd, as I was the only guest in the hotel that night.
-As I listened to the voices, it sounded as if they were calling poker games, such as “Jokers Wild,” or “Jacks or Better to Open.”
+As I listened to the voices, it sounded as if they were calling poker games, such as “Jokers Wild” or “Jacks or Better to Open.”

-Curious, I got up, pulled on my pants, opened the door and looked down the hall.
-There, in the corridor was a lady in a bright red, ruffled, 19th century period dress.
+Curious, I got up, pulled on my pants, opened the door, and looked down the hall.
+There, in the corridor, was a lady in a bright red, ruffled, 19th century period dress.
 Looking a little annoyed, she was holding a round serving tray.
-I went back in my room, thinking this might be my chance to play a little cards in the circular room I had always wondered about.
+I went back into my room, thinking this might be my chance to play a little cards in the circular room I had always wondered about.
 I put on a shirt, went back out, and walked down the hallway to the poker room.
 When I poked my head in, three men, all in period dress, were playing poker.
 One of them asked me if I wanted to get in, to which I responded: “What are the stakes?”

 “$20.00 ante,” he replied.

 Unfortunately, all I had with me was a $20 bill and a company credit card.
 Having to decline, I went back to my room and went to sleep.
 (For those of you who do not play poker, the “ante” is the price to get into the game.
 I would have needed more in order to bet.)

 When I got up about 5:30 a.m., I got my stuff together and as I walked down the hall I looked in the poker room.
 It was spotless — no empty bottles, no cigarette butts, not even a dirty glass.
 I then went downstairs to the front desk to check out and asked the desk clerk, “Were there any big winners last night?”